2009 Season:

 Key Departures:

 LF Johnny Damon departed after a long, soap-operatic tango with the Yankees and signed with the Tigers.
 DH Hideki Matsui signed with the Angels.
-Jose Molina signed with the Blue Jays.
+C Jose Molina signed with the Blue Jays.
 Phil Coke, LHP and Austin Jackson, CF were traded to the Tigers and RHP Ian Kennedy was traded to the Diamondbacks in the Curtis Granderson deal.
 Traded CF Melky Cabrera, RHP Arodys Vizcaino and LHP Mike Dunn to the Braves in the Javier Vazquez deal.

 Key Additions: